 The deadline shown on each Request for Proposal (RFP) is rigid.
 Extensions will not be granted.
-One (1) original signed copy of a proposal is required by the IPRF; copies do not require an original signature.
+One (1) signed original proposal is required by the IPRF; copies do not require an original signature.
 Proposals may be withdrawn at any time.
 In order to be considered, proposals must be received in the offices of the IPRF not later than the deadline given in the Request for Proposals (RFP).
-Any proposal that is received at the designated office after the deadline will be rejected.
+Any proposal that is received at the designated office after the deadline will be returned as non-responsive.